 Endless possibilities with aluminium

 It’s impossible to list all the uses for aluminium in our everyday life.
-Buildings, boats, planes and cars, household appliances, packaging, computers, cellphones, containers for food and beverages – all of them benefit from aluminium’s superior properties when it comes to design, sustainability and lightweight strength.
+Buildings, boats, planes and cars, household appliances, packaging, computers, cellphones, containers for food and beverages – all of them benefit from aluminium’s superior properties when it comes to design, sustainability, corrosion resistance and lightweight strength.
 But one thing is certain: We will be in the driver’s seat when it comes to developing ever better production methods and innovative solutions.

-About 20 percent of man-made greenhouse gas emissions come from food production.
+About 20% of man-made greenhouse gas emissions come from food production.
 Add to the picture that it is estimated that one-third of all food in Europe goes to waste, and it becomes clear that efficient food and beverage preservation, such as by using aluminium, plays an important role in creating a more viable world.

 As you can see, aluminium, with its almost endless areas of use, truly is the material of the future.